jsierles/jsierles.github.io/_posts/2015-04-29-simpler-reactnative-dev-with-katon.markdown

 ### Access from a device

 To access these domains from another device, katon supports [xip.io][xip.io] URLs using your local IP address and app name.

-So let's automate this in our XCode project by:
+So let's automate this in our XCode project, both for devices and the simulator.

-* Adding the katon command using our project name
-* Discovering our IP address
-* Modifying our source code to send devices (and the simulator) to the correct domain

-To do this, follow these steps, outlined in the video:

 #### Remove the default React packager script